jasonacox/TM1637TinyDisplay/README.md

 Decimals and Colons: Some TM1637 displays come equipped with a middle colon LED (as shown above) as used in digital clocks but with no decimal points.
 Some displays come with decimal point LEDS for each digit.
 Some come with both but often the decimal point LEDs are not connected.
 These extra LEDs are activated by setting the upper bit (0x80) for the digit next to the dot.
 This library will handle setting that for you via the showNumber() function when you specify floating point numbers or via the showNumberDec() function where you can set the decimal point manually.

 ## Installation

 This library is available via the Arduino IDE.
 Install this library via `Tools`, `Manage Libraries`, search for "TM1637TinyDisplay" and click `Install`.

 Alternatively, you can install this manually by cloning this repo into your Arduino library folder (e.g. `~/Documents/Arduino/libraries`).

-## Usage
-The library provides a single class named TM1637TinyDisplay with the following functions:

-* `showNumber` - Display an integer and floating point numbers (positive or negative)
-* `showNumberDec` - Display a number with ability to manually set decimal points or colon
-* `showNumberHex` - Display a number in hexadecimal format and set decimal point or colon
-* `showString` - Display a ASCII string of text with optional scrolling for long strings
-* `showLevel` - Use display LEDs to simulate a level indicator (vertical or horizontal)
-* `showAnimation` - Display a sequence of frames to render an animation
-* `startAnimation` - Begins a non-blocking animation of a sequence of frames
-* `startStringScroll` - Begins a non-blocking scrolling of a string message
-* `Animate` - Worker routine to be called regularly which handles animations and scrolling in a non-blocking manner
-* `setSegments` - Directly set the value of the LED segments in each digit
-* `setBrightness` - Sets the brightness of the display
-* `setScrolldelay` - Sets the speed for text scrolling
-* `flipDisplay` - Sets/flips the orientation of the display
-* `isflipDisplay` - Returns orientation of the display (True = flip)
-* `readBuffer` - Returns current display segment values

-PROGMEM functions: Large string or animation data can be left in Flash instead of being loaded in to SRAM to save memory.

-* `showAnimation_P` - Display a sequence of frames to render an animation (in PROGMEM)
-* `showString_P` - Display a ASCII string of text with optional scrolling for long strings (in PROGMEM)
-* `startAnimation_P` - Begins a non-blocking animation of a sequence of frames stored in PROGMEM
-* `startStringScroll_P` - Begins a non-blocking scrolling of a string message stored in PROGMEM

 ## Example Code

 ```cpp
 #include <Arduino.h>
 #include <TM1637TinyDisplay.h>